-Achieving Sober Living - Rehabilitation Cape Town
+Rehabilitation Cape Town

+The Living House is Cape Town's oldest and most well established Sober Living facility with over 11 years experience in sober living and addiction treatment.
 The Living House is dedicated to encouraging and assisting our clients in their battle for reintegration into society, finding the strength within themselves to get clean.
 We do this through the support and mentoring of our live-in staff members, always ready to offer guidance and assistance in building sustainable Sober Living free of addiction.

 We differentiate ourselves from fellow rehabs in Cape Town with our multidimensional and sustainable approach to recovery, recognizing and acknowledging the difficulties in the fight against addiction.
 Under our 1, 3, or 6 month residential contracts, we strive to assist our residents in building a life where staying clean is achievable, with active Recovery Coaching allowing for little chance of slipping back into bad habits.